tranquansp/Internet_Download_Manager/README.md

   + Download multi_thread and get process_download_message(percent, bytes downloaded ...)
   + Capture all packet from all connection from your own computer, filter by extension file.
   + ThreadDownload Management.
+  + Support in Windows and Linux

+Using :
+  + Windows : winsock + wininet
+  + Linux   : socket, maybe libcurls

 Plan :
   + Beta Release : 27/05/2015